HarithHP/Car-Rental-Management-System-for-IKMAN/README.md

 cars and clients Inventories, Manage Rents and Payments with automatic bills generating and generate Reports are the key functionalities.

-•Technologies - .Net framework with C#, MySQL, Microsoft RDLC Reports
+•Technologies - .Net framework with C#, MySQL, Microsoft RDLC Reports, Tiles nuGet package for UI ,Google maps ,Qr nuGet Packages